stastnypremysl/lsql-csv/README.md

 #### About nice outputs
-There is a trick, how to concatenate two values in a select expression: Write them without space.
+There is a trick, how to concatenate two values in the select expression: Write them without space.

-But how does the interpreter know the ends of the value name or value expression?
-You must use quotes for it - quotes themselves can't be part of the value name.
+But how will the interpreter know the ends of the values in a command?
+If the interpreter sees a char, that can't be part of the currently parsed value, it tries to parse it as a new value concatenated to the current one.
+You can use quotes for it - quotes themselves can't be part of most value types like the column name or numerical constant.

 As an example, let's try to format our basic grouping example.

-Let's try it!

     lsql-csv -d: 'p=/etc/passwd, "The number of users of "p.7" is "count(p.3)".", by p.7